Older dog heart problems are fairly common, and your senior dog may develop some type of heart disease…. eventually.

 But if you’re worried about witnessing a sudden dog heart attack, don’t be.
 Dogs generally don’t have ‘heart attacks’ the way people do.
 They also don’t have problems with their cholesterol levels or blood pressure (unless they’re in heart failure).

 But heart disease can, and does, happen to dogs, just the way it does to people.

-Luckily, when symptoms of degenerative canine heart disease are spotted early, they can often be treated or managed, so that Fido gets to spend more time enjoying his life with you.
+Luckily, when symptoms of degenerative canine heart disease are spotted early, they can often be treated or managed, so that Fido gets to spend more time enjoying a quality life with you.

-Sometimes a puppy is born with a heart condition, or it can be damaged by disease or parasites… but on this page I’m going to focus on the most common heart problems that affect our older dogs – Mitral Valve Disease and Congestive Heart Failure
+Sometimes a puppy is born with a heart condition, or it can be damaged by disease or parasites… but this page is going to focus on the most common heart problems that affect our older dogs – Mitral Valve Disease and Congestive Heart Failure

-And although dog heart attacks are rare, occasionally a Myocardial Infarction (the correct medical terminology for a heart attack) can happen, so I’ve also included a short section on the symptoms, diaganosis and treatment of a dog heart attack.
+And although dog heart attacks are rare, occasionally a myocardial infarction (the correct medical terminology for a heart attack) can happen, so also included is a short section on the symptoms, diagnosis and treatment of a dog heart attack.

 Mitral Valve Disease In Dogs